HactarCE/grippy/README.md

 R = F * U' R' F
 ```

+- At the start of a line is is a grip
+- After `=` is a grip
-The two leftmost characters are grips and after the `*` is a move sequence, which may be multiple moves and may use grouping/commutators/conjugates. `*` and `×` are both accepted as separators.
+- After `*` is a move sequence, which may be multiple moves and may use grouping/commutators/conjugates
+- `*` and `×` are equivalent; both are accepted.